kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 -->
 #### Terminology

 - **supercluster** - a placeholder name for a group of clusters with a high degree of mutual trust and shared ownership that share services amongst themselves.
-- **mcsd-controller** - a controller that syncs services across clusters.
+- **mcsd-controller** - a controller that syncs services across clusters and makes them available for multi-cluster service discovery (MCSD) and connectivitiy.
 There may be multiple implementations, this doc describes expected common behavior.

 We propose a new CRD called `ServiceExport`, used to specify which services should be exposed across all clusters in the supercluster. `ServiceExports` must